Key takeaways

 To cater to this growing class of workers and companies, you should develop properties with short-term rentals in mind.
 This starts with considering property access.

-If companies are always coming and going, all of the people employed by this company will need their own way to get onto the property.
+If companies are always coming and going, all the people employed by this company will need their own way onto the property.
 And it’s up to you to make sure that a tenant can easily edit an employee’s access permissions or grant access permissions to new employees.
 More specifically, you might install technology that simplifies property access for tenants who are always coming and going.